CANTUS-Project/planning/server.md

 - communicate with the CANTUS MySQL server, using the pre-existing schemas created by Drupal;
 - communicate with other databases in the CANTUS network using their HTTP API;
 - allow fast client-side experience;
+- produce hyperlinks to Web apps/pages that hold images of a chant;

 Additional functional restrictions:
 - will not serve static content;